 If you are a California resident, California law may provide you with additional rights regarding your personal data.
 To learn more about your California privacy rights, visit the CCPA Privacy Notice.

 If you reside in a country in the European Economic Area or in Switzerland, then your personal data collected by Tacx is controlled by Garmin Würzburg GmbH, which is located at Beethovenstraße 1a+b, 97080 Würzburg, Germany.
 Garmin’s EU Data Protection Officer is located at the same address and can also be reached by email at email@example.com.
 Such personal data is processed on behalf of Garmin Würzburg GmbH by Tacx B.V.

 If you reside outside of the European Economic Area and Switzerland, then the personal data collected by Tacx is controlled by Garmin International, Inc., 1200 E. 151st St., Olathe, Kansas 66062, which you can contact by email at firstname.lastname@example.org

-Users can sign in to the Cloud using Google, Facebook or a dedicated Tacx Account.
-Both Google and Facebook accounts are connected via OAuth2 (OAuth2 is an authorization framework that enables applications to obtain limited access to user accounts) web flows of Google and Facebook.
-Tacx accounts are handled completely by the Tacx Account backend.
-Users can also connect their Strava account to their Cloud account (this is part of the Software), the connection is also made via an OAuth2 web flow.
+Users can sign into the Tacx Cloud using their Google or Facebook accounts or a dedicated Tacx Account.
+Both Google and Facebook accounts are connected via OAuth2 web flows provided by Google and Facebook, respectively.
+OAuth2 is an authorization framework that enables applications to obtain limited access to user accounts.
+Tacx Accounts are handled completely by the Tacx Service.
+Users can also connect their Strava account to their Tacx Account as part of the Software.
+This connection is also made via an OAuth2 web flow.